RESIDENCY IN PRIMARY EYE CARE AT

 CRITERIA FOR COMPLETION OF RESIDENCY

 B. The resident will be required to keep a record of patient contacts.
-Cases will be reviewed periodically by the Supervisor of the Residency Program, the Director of Residency Programs, and the Residency Committee when appropriate.
+Cases will be reviewed periodically by the Supervisor of the Residency Program and the Director of Residency Programs.

 C. The resident will be required to write a paper based on original research, literature review, or a clinical case for publication in an acceptable professional journal.